jls/nightwatch-html-reporter/README.md

 	/* Boolean.
 If true, we ensure the generated report filename is unique by appending a timestamp to the end. */
 	uniqueFilename: false,

-	/* Boolean.
-If true, we append the last suite name to the report filename. */
-	separateReportPerSuite: false,
 }
 ```